 This example shows two different VLANs configured on each switch port with a connecting trunk that allows the transmission of data from VLAN 100 and VLAN 200.
-This example describes how the same VLAN can be configured on different switch ports and at the same time be connected to other hosts on the same VLAN via the Trunk.
-This is shown in the figure below.
+The example shows how the same VLAN can be configured on different switch ports and at the same time be connected to other hosts on the same VLAN via the Trunk.